Fincer/dxvk-wine-autobuilder/README.md

 - **RAM:** 4096 MB (DXVK build process may fail with less RAM available)

-- **Not listed as a hard dependency, but recommended for DXVK**: The latest Nvidia or AMD GPU drivers (Nvidia proprietary drivers // AMDGPU)
+- **Not listed as a hard dependency, but recommended for DXVK & D9VK**: The latest Nvidia or AMD GPU drivers (Nvidia proprietary drivers // AMDGPU)

 - **Time:** it can take between 0.5-2 hours for the script to run.
 Compiling Wine takes _a lot of time_.
 You have been warned.